 Whatever idea you pick to raise your funds, you should boil the campaign down to a very simple message.
 Can you explain your campaign in a brief sentence?
-It’s okay to have multiple aspects, but they shouldn’t detract from a simple, focused fundraising goal.
+It’s OK to have multiple aspects, but they shouldn’t detract from a simple, focused fundraising goal.

-If you already have an existing recurring fundraising initiative with a recognizable campaign name, it can help to build on that existing name recognition.
+If you already have an existing, recurring fundraising initiative with a recognizable campaign name, it can help to build on that existing name recognition.
 We have seen that using the same hashtag across multiple-year events or campaigns is valuable.
 Once you have established the hashtag, people will then know which one to use in subsequent events.
-While we’ve learned this through our work with the New Hampshire Film Festival, it’s also applicable to a multiple-year ongoing campaign, such as Boston College’s annual fund, #ForBC.
+While we’ve learned this through our work with the New Hampshire Film Festival, it’s also applicable to a multiple-year ongoing campaigns, such as Boston College’s annual fund, #ForBC.